 Here's how the legal framework applies specifically to aged leads:

-The bottom line: Aged leads are legal to call if (1) the consumer gave consent when they filled out the form, (2) you've DNC scrubbed the list, and (3) you follow TCPA calling rules.
-The age of the lead doesn't make calling illegal — lack of consent or failure to DNC scrub does.
+The bottom line: Aged leads are legal to call if (1) the consumer gave consent when they filled out the form, (2) you've DNC scrubbed the list within the last 31 days, (3) you've checked for reassigned numbers, and (4) you follow TCPA calling rules.
+The age of the lead doesn't make calling illegal — lack of consent, failure to DNC scrub, or calling a reassigned number does.

 DNC Scrubbing — What It Is and Why It's Non-Negotiable